jnsmalm/gameplay/README.md

 % ./gameplay docs/2d-sprites/2d-sprites.js
 ```

-## Building
+## Building from source

-To build from source, Node.js need to be installed.
-Two modules, TypeScript and Cmake.js needs to be installed globally as well.
+To build Gameplay.js from source, Node.js need to be installed.
+Two modules,
+TypeScript and Cmake.js needs to be installed globally as well.

 ```
 $ npm install -g typescript